-Freezable, microwavable, food you can eat with your hands – useful for people like myself who regularly eat breakfast while driving!
+Freezable, microwavable, food you can eat with your hands – These Spicy Italian Breakfast Roll Ups are useful for people like myself who regularly eat breakfast while driving!

 The inspiration to make these came after a particularly embarrassing incident.
 I hate traffic and Sydney traffic is notoriously bad, especially when you live in an area where it’s one lane roads in and out.
 I live quite far from the city so when I have morning meetings, I like to make them early so I can beat the traffic.

 They are usually meetings over breakfast but I am one of those people that need to eat asap upon waking, otherwise I feel ill.
 So I was up before 5am, took my dog out for a quick run then in the car with a thermos of coffee and toast to munch while driving by 6am.